Mikikrus/BigDataProject/README.md

 ## Project description

-The project is about predicting the number of recommendations of a comment performed on New York Times Comments dataset that can be found under the link https://www.kaggle.com/datasets/aashita/nyt-comments.
+The project is about predicting the number of recommendations of a comment performed on New York Times Articles & Comments dataset that can be found under the link https://www.kaggle.com/datasets/benjaminawd/new-york-times-articles-comments-2020.
 Main challanges of this project are handling large data volume and feature engineering.

 ## Database